Psychoanalysis: The meaning of dreams

 In 1899, Freud's work had progressed far enough that he was able to publish The Interpretation of Dreams.
-This, for him, was the most important of his writings, as it formulated the realization that every dream contains a symbolically disguised message that can be decoded with the help of the dreamer's free associations.
-The purpose of every dream is, therefore, to inform the dreamer about his complex inner situation: in essence, a conflict arising from the demands of innate needs and externally imposed behavioral rules that prohibit their satisfaction.
-Freud called the former the primary process, taking place predominantly in the unconscious, and the latter the secondary process of predominantly conscious, more or less coherent thoughts.
+This, for him, was the most important of his writings.
+It put forth the argument that dreams contain symbolic meanings that can be uncovered with the help of the dreamer's free associations.
+Freud distinguished primary process, taking place predominantly in the unconscious, and secondary process of predominantly conscious thoughts.

 The iceberg metaphor.
-It's often used to illustrate the spatial relationship between Freud's first model and the new concepts (id, ego, superego), synthesising both into the structural model.
-Disadvantage: an iceberg contains no libido: the purpose-cause (source) of all drive-energetic dynamics and economy of the living soul (biological organism as a whole).
+It is often used to illustrate the spatial relationship between Freud's first model and the new concepts (id, ego, superego).

-Freud summarized this view in his first model of the soul.
-Known as the topological model, it divides the organism into three areas or systems: The unconscious, the preconscious and the conscious.
+Freud summarized this view in his first model of the mind.
+Known as the topological model, it divides the mind into three systems: the unconscious, the preconscious, and the conscious.
 Sexual needs belong to the unconscious and are forced to remain there if the contents of the conscious mind ward them off.
-This is the case in societies that generally consider all extra- and premarital sexual activity (including homoeroticism, that of biblical Onan and incest) to be a 'sin', passing this value on to the next generation through concrete or threatened punishments.
-Moral education creates fears of punitive violence or the deprivation of love in the child's soul.
-They are stored neuronally in the preconscious and influence consciousness in the sense of the imprinted rules of behavior.
-(Freud's second model of the soul, the three-instance or structural model, introduces here a clearer distinction.
-Topology is no longer the decisive factor, but the specific function of each of the three instances.
-This new model did not replace the first one: it integrated it.)
+This is the case in societies that generally consider all extra- and premarital sexual activity to be a 'sin', passing this value on to the next generation through concrete or threatened punishments.
+Moral education creates fears of punitive violence or the deprivation of love in the child's mind.
+Preconscious fears influence consciousness in the sense of the imprinted rules of behavior.
+(Freud's second model of the mind, or structural model, introduces a separate distinction.
+Function replaced topology as the decisive factor.
+This new model did not replace the first one, but rather integrated it.)